 U.S. History III is a semester long course that examines the major events and turning points of U.S. history from the Industrial Revolution through the Great Depression.
 The course leads students toward a clearer understanding of the patterns, processes, and people that have shaped U.S. history.
 As students progress through each era of modern U.S. history, they will study the impact of dynamic leadership and economic and political change on the United States rise to global prominence, the influence of social and political movements on societal change, and the importance of modern cultural and political developments.
 Recurring themes lead students to draw connections between the past and the present, between cultures, and between multiple perspectives.
-Students will also collaborate with their classmates in discussions of historical events in the United States.
+The course will use the Edgenuity LMS.